sindresorhus/eslint-plugin-unicorn/docs/rules/no-single-promise-in-promise-methods.md

-# Disallow using `Promise` method with a single element array as parameter
+# Disallow passing single-element arrays to `Promise` methods

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/sindresorhus/eslint-plugin-unicorn#preset-configs).